nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

 * 6b.
-The student has no grades saved
+The student has no grades saved.

     * 6b1.
 TutorRec displays nothing.